Muzietto/littleFunkyJavascripter/README.md

 Little Funky Javascripter
 =========================

-This is an implementation of the operations described in the Little Schemer.
-It uses only crisp clear Javascript lists; no arrays whatsoever in the way.
+This is an implementation of the operations described in the Little Schemer (well, with the exception of chapter 10).
+It uses only crisp clear Javascript binary tree lists; no JS arrays whatsoever in the way.
 Everything is a function.

 Why is all this relevant?
 Because it's ALL FUNCTIONAL.